tombye/trexit/_posts/2017-11-09-san-gimignano.markdown

 Around the 1200s, there were several wealthy, rival families in the town.

-In those days in San Gimignano, the way to show your family was the best was to build a tower.
+The way to show your family was the best was to build a tower.

 At its peak, there were 72 towers in the town, the tallest of which was 700 metres high.
 But after a while, the local council said enough was enough and set a limit on how high you could build.